-The Department will enforce strictly DoD's policies in its support of travel by congressional delegations (CODELs) and congressional staff delegations (STAFFDELs).
-It is DoD's policy that support for approved travel of members and employees of Congress shall be provided on an economical basis upon request from Congress, pursuant to law or where necessary to carry out DoD duties and responsibilities.
-Organizations need to ensure that travel of members and employees of Congress is sponsored by the DoD only where the purpose of the travel is of primary interest to and bears a substantial relationship to programs or activities of DoD and is not solely for the purpose of engendering goodwill or obtaining possible future benefits.
-Specific guidance is included in DoD Directive 4515.12 (DoD Support for Travel of Members and Employees of Congress) dated January 15, 2010.
+The Department will strictly enforce DoD's policies in its support of travel by congressional delegations (CODELs) and congressional staff delegations (STAFFDELs).
+It is DoD policy that support for approved travel of members and employees of Congress shall be provided on an economical basis upon request from Congress, pursuant to law or where necessary to carry out DoD duties and responsibilities.
+Organizations shall ensure that travel of members and employees of Congress is sponsored by the DoD only where the purpose of the travel is of primary interest to and bears a substantial relationship to programs or activities of DoD and is not solely for the purpose of engendering goodwill or obtaining possible future benefits.
+Specific guidance is included in reference (c).
 Some specific policies worth highlighting include:

-- Military airlift will not be used for CODELs if commercial airlift is reasonably available. - Within the Continental United States (CONUS), no CODELs may use military airlift as commercial airlift is readily available. - Military airlift may be authorized for CODELs when in a Combatant Commander's theater if commercial airlift is limited or unsafe; every effort must be made to minimize costs. - Spouses may accompany members if there is an official function as long as they pay their own expenses and do not increase the number or size of aircraft required. - Minimum number of congressional members for military airlift originating in CONUS. - No less than 5 members for large aircraft - No less than 3 members for small aircraft - Tickets purchased by DoD for CODELs, STAFFDELs, and liaison escorts. - Must be economy class; individuals may upgrade at their own expense. - DoD does not pay for a member's personal staff traveling to his/her home State/District; this includes travel, lodging, meals, or escorts.

-All itineraries for CODELs/STAFFDELs must be approved by the escorting Service's 2-star Legislative Affairs Director to ensure that the itinerary is an efficient use of taxpayer's funds.
+- Military airlift will not be used for CODELs if commercial airlift is reasonably available. - Within the Continental United States (CONUS), no CODELs may use military airlift as commercial airlift is readily available. - Military airlift may be authorized for CODELs Outside the CONUS if commercial airlift is limited or unsafe; every effort must be made to minimize costs. - Spouses may accompany members if there is an official function as long as they pay their own expenses and do not increase the number or size of aircraft required. - Minimum number of congressional members for military airlift originating in CONUS. - No less than five members for large aircraft, - No less than three members for small aircraft. - Tickets purchased by DoD for CODELs, STAPFDELs, and liaison escorts. - · Must be economy class; individuals may upgrade at their own expense. - DoD does not pay for a member's personal staff traveling to his/her home State/District; this includes travel, lodging, meals, or escorts. - All itineraries for CODELs/STAFFDELs must be approved by the escorting Service's 2-star Legislative Affairs Director to ensure that the itinerary is an efficient use of taxpayer funds.